-Top Books to Inspire your trip to Utah
+Top Books about Utah to Inspire your trip

-Top Books to Inspire your trip to Utah
+Top Books about Utah to Inspire your trip

 In preparation for a trip to a region, I like to dive into the literature written in or about an area.

-Most of the books mentioned relate to the environment and landscapes that Utah is known for and that I explored on my trips. as well as a few westerns that have defined this region of America.
+Most of the books about Utah listed below relate to the environment and landscapes that Utah is known for, and I saw first-hand as I explored on my trips, as well as a few westerns that have defined this region of America.

 I have also added a few books relating to the to Mormon religion.
 Because the population of Utah is largely Mormon, the church has a strong influence on the state’s cultural life and traditions.
 Recent surveys details that ~49% of Utah’s residents are members of The Church of Jesus Christ of Latter-day Saints.
 While in 2007, the Mormon population was estimated at 60%

 I purposefully avoid commentary or criticism of religion or politics in my travel writing as my main focus is to take in an area by asking questions.
 I do think it’s important to learn about religion & politics, though, as it is a part of the people and culture that I am exploring.
 However, by featuring how you can travel to these places, you can then meet to the people and likely find your commonality and explore your differences as opposed to criticizing.